ucsd-cse29/fa24/src/week3/index.md

 Go back to the `ieng6` terminal and:

-13. Run the following command to add github.com as a recognized host (this avoids the scary yes/no prompt about accepting new connections the first time you connect)
+13. **[I]** Run the following command to add github.com as a recognized host (this avoids the scary yes/no prompt about accepting new connections the first time you connect)
   - `$ ssh-keyscan -t rsa github.com >> ~/.ssh/known_hosts`
   - `>>` means "append stdout of the command to file"
-14. Check your connection by running the following command:
+14. **[I]** Check your connection by running the following command:
   - `$ ssh -T git@github.com`
   - It will say something like "Hi *supercoolstudent1234*!
 You've successfully authenticated, but GitHub does not provide shell access."